Why I Swapped My Miss England Crown For Scrubs To Fight COVID-19

 ”

 I haven’t thought about the risks.
 The news didn't seem real — even until yesterday.
 I'm now in the process of sorting out my accommodation and training.
 It's only today that it hit me that next week is when I start working and my first shift is going to be 13 hours.
 I haven't done a shift like that since October.
 I'm somewhat anxious about restarting work at the deep end with all the challenges that we’re facing.
-I worry if I'll be competent enough to be able to deal with the new pressures and new responsibilities, and be able to do a good enough job.
+I worry if I'll be competent enough to deal with the new pressures and new responsibilities — and be able to do a good enough job.
 But I know the doctors there now will be supportive, because all health-care workers are dealing with these new circumstances at the moment.

 I received the support of the Miss England organization to return to work while staying with the crown, and they actually sorted out my flight to get back home.
 If it were a different Miss England, who wasn’t a doctor, we would all still have an equal role in beating COVID-19 — even if that meant staying home.
 I’m not going to be doing the Miss England duties, but at a time like this, there's no better representation for your country than doing what your country needs you to do.
 It's not two different paths.
 The paths are very much merged.